DogeTheBeast/College_notes/Position Vector.md

 # Position Vector
-Position vector is the vector which presents the position of a point relative to a predetermined point.
+Position vector is the vector which presents the position of a point relative to another point.

 ---